rafaeltmbr/clock/README.md

 ## Expected Graphical Results
 The UI (extends for User Interface) have to be the closest possible to the one Android V4.4.4 uses.
-Thus, the final result is exepected to be like:
+Thus, the final result is expected to be like:

 <div id="images-container" style="display: flex; flex-direction: row; align-items: center; justify-content: space-between">
     <img src="/public/assets/UI/alarm-off.png" alt="Alarm OFF" title="Alarm OFF" width="250px">